apphead/resolve_helper_scripts/README.md

 There is also an option to create timeline from imported clips, useful for VFX review sessions.

-## How to run:
+## How to install:
 Make sure you have Python 3.6 or newer installed.
+Open command and navigate to you python installation directory e.g. C:\Python311\

 Then install PySimpleGUI: